ievaaleksandravica/nodejs-basics/README.md

 #### Asynchronous Node.js
 * `setTimeout` - one of the most common async methods -> Write some code after specific time has passed.
-      * Takes two params
-         * function
-         * time in miliseconds to wait
+   * Takes two params: function and time in miliseconds to wait.
    * It initializes the method, but moves on to the next one before this one is finished - that's asynnchronous model.
    * Even if you set timer to 0 seconds, it will be run after the other methods.